DataBassGit/AgentForge/docs/Personas/Personas.md

 # ... more attributes ...
 ```

 This `Name` information can be used by an agent when running inference.
-To do this, it needs to be referenced in the agent's prompt YAML file, as shown:
+By default, the system will use the **persona** selected in the [system configuration](../../src/agentforge/utils/installer/settings/system.yaml) file.
+This can be overridden be referencing a different **persona** file in the agent's corresponding prompt YAML file, as shown:

 ```yaml
 # example_agent.yaml